waifuai/paraphrase-gan/README.md

-# Gemini API-Based Paraphrase Prompt Refinement
+# API-Based Paraphrase Prompt Refinement (OpenRouter default)

-This project uses the Google Gemini API to iteratively generate paraphrases and refine the generation prompt based on classification feedback.
-Instead of training local models, it focuses on prompt engineering.
+This project can use either OpenRouter or Google Gemini to iteratively generate paraphrases and refine the generation prompt based on classification feedback.
+OpenRouter is the default provider.

-Core Idea: A loop generates paraphrases for input phrases using a dynamic prompt, classifies them using another Gemini prompt (human vs. machine), and then refines the generator prompt for the next iteration based on the classification results.
+Core Idea: A loop generates paraphrases for input phrases using a dynamic prompt, classifies them (human vs machine), and then refines the generator prompt for the next iteration based on the classification results.

-Gemini Model Used: Configured in src/config.py (e.g., gemini-2.5-pro)

-SDK: Migrated to the official Google GenAI SDK using a centralized client (google-genai).
+Default Provider and Model Files:
+- ~/.model-openrouter: model id for OpenRouter (default: openrouter/horizon-beta)
+- ~/.model-gemini: model id for Gemini (default: gemini-2.5-pro)

+Provider Selection:
+- PROVIDER env var controls provider: "openrouter" (default) or "gemini"

+Credentials:
+- OpenRouter: OPENROUTER_API_KEY or ~/.api-openrouter
+- Gemini: GEMINI_API_KEY or GOOGLE_API_KEY or ~/.api-gemini

+Gemini SDK remains available via google-genai when PROVIDER=gemini.

 ## Project Structure